encode/django-rest-framework/docs/api-guide/schemas.md

 ### OperationId

 The schema generator generates an [operationid](openapi-operationid) for each operation.
 This `operationId` is deduced from the model name, serializer name or view name.
-The operationId may looks like "ListItems", "RetrieveItem", "UpdateItem", etc..
+The operationId may looks like "listItems", "retrieveItem", "updateItem", etc..
+The `operationId` is camelCase by convention.

 If you have several views with the same model, the generator may generate duplicate operationId.
 In order to work around this, you can override the second part of the operationId: operation name.